Read our most recent article about how to set up Google Ad’s Responsive Display Ads, here.

-Rolled out in July 2016, responsive ads are one of the newest ad formats available to AdWords advertisers.
+Rolled out in July 2016, responsive ads are one of the newest ad formats available to Google Ads advertisers.
 Running on the display network, this type of ad allows advertisers to input copy and images into an ad template, then hand over the reins to Google to compile them in different ways.
 Then, Google will do the heavy lifting to fit your creative into every ad placement size available, and into several formats that they predict will work best on the website that the ad is displayed on.
 This can be a huge time saver as it provides more options with less effort.
 However, it comes with areas to be cautious of as you are giving some of the control to Google in the ad creation process.
 Worry not – we’ll cover everything you need to be aware of when creating and running responsive ads.

 Note: Google assembles responsive ads slightly differently when using with a dynamic remarketing campaign versus other display network campaigns.
 This article is split into 2 sections explaining each separately.